 - Time sampling – In the time sampling observation method, the researcher chooses the time when he will observe.
 He makes a record of the occurrence only in the specified and pre-determined period

-The different types of observation method are as follows-
+The different types of observation methods in observational research are as follows-

 1) Controlled observations